belalmostafaaa/ScriptKiddy/README.md

 # ScriptKiddy

-> A hacker-themed esolang (esoteric programming language) inspired by real cybersecurity terms and actions.
+> A hacker-themed esolang (esoteric programming language) made by real cybersecurity actions.
 > Every command simulates a real-world cyber concept like `ddos`, `payload`, `keylogger`, and more — with logic that *makes sense to a script kiddie*.

 ---